JohnKaul/jcreate/readme.md

 ## BASIC JAIL CONFIGURATION
 A common set of jail rules should be defined in the base `jail.conf` file located in `/etc/`.
-These are properties all subsiquent jails will have (all properties lited in configuration files in `/etc/jail.conf.d/` will be overrides to these properties.
+These are properties all subsequent jails will have (all properties listed in configuration files in `/etc/jail.conf.d/` will be overrides to these properties.

 The `/etc/jail.conf` should look something like (your needs may very slightly):
 ```script